 We propose a better approach that consists of:

-- Assessing the impact of tumor dynamics (SLD and other biomarkers) on OS by utilizing Bayesian Joint Models3 fit with Stan4.
+Assessing the impact of tumor dynamics (SLD and other biomarkers) on OS by utilizing Bayesian Joint Models fit with Stan .

-- Adjusting the estimates to reflect the characteristics of the Phase III population by using multi-level regression and poststratification (MRP)5.
+Adjusting the estimates to reflect the characteristics of the Phase III population by using multi-level regression and poststratification (MRP) .

 Of course, just applying these steps does not guarantee that the approach will be successful.
-We need to do a lot of work to build up these models and subject them to rigorous testing; for that, we generally follow the Bayesian workflow6.
+We need to do a lot of work to build up these models and subject them to rigorous testing; for that, we generally follow the Bayesian workflow .